Redefining precision medicine.

 01.

-Our platform allows our partners to run AI based data analytics on complex trial data including images, clinical data and biomarkers
+• Our platform runs AI based data analytics on complex healthcare data including clinical trial images, physiological data and blood based biomarkers.

-Our proprietary technology includes AI based image algorithms for CT scans, AI assisted workflows and central image read cloud based technology
+• Our proprietary technology includes ML based image algorithms for CT scans, AI assisted workflows and central image reads with cloud based technology.

 02.

-Our AI models are backed up and built through real world data accessed through our partner healthcare institutions
+• Our ML models are backed up and built through real world data accessed through our global partner healthcare institutions.

-All data from clinical trials is structured and available to our pharmaceutical clients
+• Data from clinical trials is structured and available to our pharmaceutical clients in real time.

-Collaborations with partnering hospitals worldwide for real world data curation and analysis
+• Collaborations with partner hospitals for real world data curation and analysis allows them to work together to solve complex research problems.

 03.

-Zero-footprint medical imaging viewing with ability for annotation and AI model runs
+• Zero-footprint medical imaging viewing with ability for annotation and ML model runs in the cloud.

 “Push the boundaries of science”